mussiehaile/Standard_bank_home_loan_granted-/README.md

 EDA is the crutial process done to get to know our data .pyton gives us plenty of methods to perform EDA but thair also AUTO-EDA tools out thair.

-SWEETVIS is the one i used but thair are other tools outthair.
+SWEETVIS is the one i used but thair are other tools like pandas profile.